Madhumoger/PersonalNotesApp/README.md

-# Personal Notes App
+# MadNoteX

-A modern, cross-platform Personal Notes application built with **Kotlin Multiplatform** and **Compose Multiplatform**, running seamlessly on both Android and iOS.
+A modern, cross-platform note-taking application built with **Kotlin Multiplatform** and **Compose Multiplatform**, running seamlessly on both Android and iOS.

 ## 📱 Features